GalaxisBeast/Wiicompiled/README.md

 Everything you change is saved to `Config.toml` on the spot and restored next launch.

 **Real controller support.**
-Keyboard and mouse are also available through **F10 > Controller settings > Keyboard and mouse** for each port.
-Enabling this replaces that port's gamepad input.
-The default preset uses WASD for the main stick, left mouse for A (accelerate), Space for B (brake), right mouse for R (drift), middle mouse for Z (item), arrow keys for the D-pad (tricks), and Enter for Start.
-Keys and mouse buttons can be remapped, including both sticks and triggers; mouse movement is not used.
-These settings are saved in `keyboard_bindings.dat` and restored next launch.

 Controllers are fed to the game as a GameCube controller.
 Mappings are positional (`south`, `east`, `west`, `north`) rather than Xbox-labelled, so the